220110-Java-React-Enterprise/Curriculum-Notes/labs/Spring/spring-boot-data-web.md

 Note:
  - The use of `Optional`.
 The CRUD methods that spring builds for us return Optionals, which are a facade class designed to avoid null checks.
  - The use of `@Autowired` to get us our Repository beans.
+ - In one `@RequestMapping` we just give part of the URI, but in the other we mark that as `value`.
+It's only necessary to mark the URI with `value` if there are going to be other attributes in the annotation, in this case `method` is also present.

+Use the annotations and the example above, as well as your notes, to complete the controllers.
+You should be able to cover all CRUD functionality for your domain objects.

+### Consume The API
+Test your controllers by building HTTP requests in postman that hit your endpoints.
+You can feel free to remove the logic we wrote in main to test persistence earlier.
+You should have the necessary logic for CRUD in your controllers, or perhaps in a service layer than your controllers invoke.

+### Conclusion
+Congratulations!
+At this point you (hopefully) have a fully functional Spring Boot application that can be used to persist domain objects by consuming an API.
+You should be able to take this project and layer more complexity onto it to produce your own applications.